Posterior contraction for empirical Bayesian approach to inverse problems under non-diagonal assumption: Introduction

 where $u^{\dag}$ is a fixed element of $H$.
 Our aim is to show that the posterior probability measure $\mu_{n}^{d}$ contracts to a Dirac measure centered on the fixed true solution $u^{\dag}$.
-In the following, we denote $\mathcal{L}(\eta)$ to be the law of a random variable $\eta$ and denote $\mathbb{E}_{0}$ to be the expectation corresponding to the distribution of the data $d^{\dag}$.
-A formal description of the concept of posterior consistency can be stated as follow.
+In the following, let $\mathcal{L}(\eta)$ denote the law of a random variable $\eta$ and $\mathbb{E}_{0}$ denote the expectation corresponding to the distribution of the data $d^{\dag}$.
+Let $\epsilon_n$ be a positive sequence that converges to $0$, then a formal description of the concept of posterior contraction with rate $\epsilon_n$ can be stated as follows.